delphic-digital/Skeletor/README.md

  - `npm start` runs a build, starts the watchers, fires up browsersync
  - `npm run build` runs a build
  - `npm test` runs .test.js files using [AVA](https://github.com/avajs/ava)
+ - You might also want to remove ./src/scss/future from production projects.
+It's a place where only our dreams can fly.

 💀 - Will need configured for each project.

  - TODO: configure linting to standards we all agree on
  - TODO: check sass linting is actually working
- - TODO: set up accesability audits
+ - TODO: set up accesability audits - or at least instructions to do so
  - TODO: set up performance audits (there must be something that does it through browsersync)
  - TODO: SVG png sprite fallback?
  - TODO: [Hot module reloading](https://css-tricks.com/combine-webpack-gulp-4/)
  - TODO: [Code splitting](https://webpack.js.org/plugins/commons-chunk-plugin/), modules defined in >3 chunks will be split out into their own chunk.
  - TODO: set up a dockerfile & some instructions
+ - TODO: Package-lock.json (when we're all on or beyond npm5)

 ## General